Current as of: June 15, 2026 - 16:17

 Hotels and ger camps

 We use hotels in Ulaanbaatar and Arvaikheer and ger camps elsewhere.
-Gers are similar to yurts, generally airy and comfortable with beds and, normally, a stove (though in the summer the stoves are not normally needed).
+This traditional accommodation is airy and usually contains a central wood-burning stove (in the summer the stoves are not normally needed).
 The bathrooms are normally shared and all have hot water (due to the remoteness of the camps, this can be erratic at times).
 Many of the ger camps now have 24-hour electricity in the ger itself for charging batteries.
 If there is no charging facility inside the ger then there are charging facilities in the common area (though this may be during limited periods, when the generator is turned on).
 There is normally no more than two people per ger; however, due to availability issues, we may need to have triples in the ger in some cases.
 There may also be rare occasions when a single cannot be guaranteed in a particular ger camp.

 Food & Drink